Now that it’s prime time to start studying for the SAT and ACT, we’ve had a lot of students ask us which test they should take.

 As for which test you should take, it really depends on how you do on the SAT and ACT – the most notable difference is timing.
 If you are a slow reader, you will probably object to the fast pacing of the ACT.
 But if you think about it, both tests produce scores that fall on a bell curve and so someone who scores 50% on one test will probably score 50% on the other.

-The best way to determine which test is right for you is to take both an SAT and ACT diagnostic, and compare your scores using the College Board concordance table (shown below).
+The best way to determine which test is right for you is to try both an SAT and ACT diagnostic, and compare your scores using the College Board concordance table (shown below).

 Remember, some colleges request that you do the optional essay, regardless of which test you choose.
 Be sure to check your colleges’ requirements before registering for a test.